NAKAMURA NAKAZÔ IV

 January 1896: revival at the Harukiza of the dance "Kashiragaki Ise Monogatari", staged under the title "Noriaibune Ehô Manzai", with Ichikawa Ennosuke I and Kangorô performing the two comic dancers.

 July 1901: premiere at the Tôkyôza of "Tsuri Onna", the Kabuki version of the kyôgen "Tsuribari", originally written in 1883 by Kawatake Mokuami (lyrics) and Kishizawa Shikisa VI (music) and revised for the stage by Takeshiba Shinkichi.
-It stars Ichikawa Ennosuke I and Kangorô in the roles of Tarôkaja and the ugly girl.
+It starred Ichikawa Ennosuke I and Kangorô in the roles of Tarôkaja and the ugly girl.

 Comments: